-This final report considers the appropriate prices by examining the factors that influence GAWB's allowable costs and revenues to establish a baseline of forecasts for the monitoring period.
+The draft and final reports consider the appropriate prices by examining the factors that influence GAWB's allowable costs and revenues to establish a baseline of forecasts for the monitoring period.
 This includes assessing the prudency and efficiency of GAWB's proposed capital expenditure and operating costs, as well as evaluating its forecast demand.
 Our mid-term report then compares GAWB's actual prices against the appropriate prices in our final report to identify differences and the reasons for them.